-The economy in the Asheville region continues to grow at a much faster pace than the economy of North Carolina in general.
-This should benefit Weaverville and lead to continued growth in the housing, commercial and retail markets.
+The Asheville region has, in the recent past, greatly profited from a vibrant and growing economy.
+However, the coronavirus pandemic has impacted the region extensively and we must continue to monitor the pandemic's impact in order to successfully balance revenues and service demands.
 While we expect accelerated growth, the Town realizes that it must continue to prepare for the potential impacts in our departmental service demands, and balance what will be significant impacts on the Town's finances.
 We must continue to work to keep our expenses as low as possible and collect our property taxes at a high rate, while maintaining high levels of the quality services provided to the Town's residents.